mtirionMSFT/DocFxQuickStart/QuickStart/docs/general/getting-started/README.md

 ### Style of the website

 If you started with the QuickStart folder, the website is generated using a custom theme using [material design](https://ovasquez.github.io/docfx-material/) and the Microsoft logo.
+The logo and favorite icon are images that are configured in docfx.json.
 You can change this to your likings.
 For more information see [How-to: Create A Custom Template | DocFX website (dotnet.github.io)](https://dotnet.github.io/docfx/tutorial/howto_create_custom_template.html).

 ## Deploy to an Azure Website